-1. Create compelling content for all stages of the buying cycleBefore potential customers can find you, you must first create valuable content that will attract potential customers to your site.
+Before potential customers can find you, you must first create valuable content that will attract them to your site.
 Often this is called “content marketing” because it uses content as a way to attract visitors and increase traffic to your site.
 What kind of content?
-Think blog posts, white papers/eBooks, infographics, even videos.
-Any content that your audience would find valuable gives you a chance to demonstrate your knowledge and expertise.
+Think blog posts, white papers/eBooks, infographics, and even videos.

 Using advanced search marketing techniques and optimizing keywords targeted to your desired audience will ensure your content is found by web users who are actively searching for the information you are providing.
 Sharing your posts on social media and utilizing relevant hashtags is another effective tactic to drive traffic to your content.

-With inbound marketing, your offers and landing pages are tailored to people at all stages of the buying process – which means that you can spend your valuable sales time talking to people who are at the bottom of the funnel (i.e. ready to buy), and automate communication with people who are earlier in the process.
+With inbound marketing, your offers and landing pages are tailored to people at all stages of the buying process – which means that you can spend your valuable sales time talking to people who are at the bottom of the funnel (i.e. ready to buy), and automate communication with people who are earlier in the sales cycle.

-5. Analyze and adjust your marketing tacticsThe final step of successful inbound marketing campaigns is to monitor your results and make adjustments to your strategy.
+The final step of a successful inbound marketing campaign is to monitor your results and make adjustments to your strategy.
 Are your leads getting “stuck” somewhere in the sales funnel?
 Proper monitoring and analysis will help you pinpoint the areas where you may need to adjust your offers and content.